 Growing up, my dad was never home.
-He was always working, but there were always two men that came in to our house and helped my mom clean and cook.
+He was always working, but there were always two men that came to our house and helped my mom clean and cook.
 Later I found out that they were Mormon missionaries.
-When my great grandma on my mom’s side became sick, my mom, my sister and me went to out of state to live with her while my dad stayed home.
+When my great-grandma on my mom’s side became sick, my mom, my sister and I went to out of state to live with her while my dad stayed home.
 While we were living there, I did not see any of those Mormon missionaries who were coming to our house.
-Then, my great grandma passed away when I was seven.
+Then, my great-grandma passed away when I was seven.
 We stayed there until my dad came to join us.

 She ended up surviving with the cancer for another two and a half years.
-But 3 months before my mom passed away, my neighbor invited me to Vacation Bible School.
+But three months before my mom passed away, my neighbor invited me to Vacation Bible School.
 At the end of that week, I decided to give my life to Christ for the first time.
 I wanted to passionately follow Him with everything I had.
-So, at the end of that summer before my mom at age 39 passed away, I invited her to come to church with me and there she gave her life to Christ just 2 weeks before she died.
+So, at the end of that summer before my mom, at age 39, passed away, I invited her to come to church with me and there she gave her life to Christ just two weeks before she died.

 Then, in my sophomore year in high school, I found a Christian group called Young Life.
 I became really involved with them, went to camp that summer and I rededicated my life to Christ.
 I met a really nice guy named David, got to know each other and started dating.
 We dated and went to prom my junior year and his senior year.
 I really liked going to church with Young Life people.

 I served in the children’s ministry and often gave my testimony of the power of God in my life.
 It was very freeing to know that so many people could relate to me.
 At one service, I helped lead six people to know Christ.
 I spoke at a Women’s conference that was held at my church and things seemed to be good for me.
 I got my first car and I made straight A’s.